jhsu802701/rails_from_scratch_rails5/11-02-admin_index.md

   end
   helper_method :may_index_admin
 ```
 * Enter the command "sh testc.sh".
-All 4 tests fail because of a missing template.
+2 tests fail because of a missing template.

 ### Initial Template
 * Enter the command "touch app/views/admins/index.html.erb" to create the admin index page.
 (You'll fill it in later.)